 How to Change and Disinfect Your Water Filter

 Changing and disinfecting your water filter is easy and only takes a few minutes.
-Watch this brief video to learn how:
+Watch this brief

 After you’ve changed your filter, add a teaspoon of unscented chlorine bleach to kill any lingering bacteria.

 While you’re changing and disinfecting your water filter, be sure to check your salt level.

 Ew.
 Gross!
 What Happens When You Don’t Change and Disinfect Your Water Filter?

 Let’s face it.
 Bacteria are everywhere—they can even be present in treated water.
 Many of these strains do not show up in lab tests because they are not associated with health problems.
 However, they can cause problems with how your water treatment system operates.
 Ultimately, this can reduce the lifespan of your system.